aesteve/vertx-mvc-specifications/README.md

     //...
 }
 ```
-Same goes for resteasy.
-It gives access to alot of objects through annotations (request parameters, headers, the httpserverequest, ...)
+Same goes for resteasy:it gives access to alot of objects through annotations (request parameters, headers, the httpserverequest, cookies, ...)

 In the case of Vert.x, everything is present under the `RoutingContext` object.

-In a first implementation, we could just expose the RoutingContext directly but it might be a bad idea since it gives access to some primitives we'd like to hide from an end-users (like `context.next()` for instance).
+First guess: we could just expose the RoutingContext directly.

+But it might be a bad idea since it gives access to some primitives we'd like to hide from an end-users (like `context.next()` for instance).

 So I need your opinion on that point :

 * Should we expose the RoutingContext directly ? (easier to start with : one single parameter for every user's method, might be dangerous)
 * Should we use a *Facade* for the RoutingContext ?
 To avoid exposing it.
-And then let users use annotation to inject context attributes (like request, response, ...)
+And then let users use annotation to inject the context attributes they need (like request, response, ...)

 The first one is kinda easy.
-The second one is pretty hard to achieve through reflection but is maybe what users are used to.
+The second one is pretty hard to achieve through reflection but is maybe what users are used to. (since Spring does that, Reasteasy too, maybe Grails too).

 #### Expose the Vert.x API

 RoutingContext is one thing, the Vert.x objects (especially the eventBus) will also be needed for end-users to do some practical stuff.
-If we instantiate everything and hide completely the Verticle from the end-user he won't be able to interact with the Vert.x API (apart from the RoutingContext, see above).
+If we instantiate everything and hide completely the Verticle from the end-user (see code example above) he won't be able to interact with the Vert.x API (apart from the RoutingContext, see above).

 End-users will need a way to access at least the verticle configuration and the eventbus.

-Either we just let him instanciate his own verticle and say `bootstrapMVC(myControllersPackages)` but then he still won't be able to access the Vert.x API from within his controllers.
+First idea: we just let him instanciate his own verticle and write `bootstrapMVC(myControllersPackages)`.
+But then, he still won't be able to access the Vert.x API from within his controllers.

 So maybe the second approach exposed above is a better guess.
-The facade will be responsible for injecting the eventbus if the user asks for it, etc.
+The *facade* will be responsible for injecting the eventbus if the user asks for it, etc.

+But still, should we let the user write his own verticle and bootstrap from here ?

 #### Asynchronous work

-That kind of approach works perfectly in a synchronous world.
-But in our case, users will want to do some synchronous stuff, say ask for something over the eventBus to handle an HTTP request properly, or access the file system through vertx.fileSystem() (non-blocking).
+That kind of approach (Spring, RestEasy) works perfectly in a synchronous world.
+But in our case, users will want to do some asynchronous stuff, say ask for something over the eventBus, or access the file system through vertx.fileSystem() (non-blocking).

 In order to achieve that, we should let controller's methods return some kind of promise and execute context.next (and afterFilters, etc...) only once the promise is fulfilled.

 Either we provide a promise API or rely on Vertx's Futures.

 And let us be smart with users.
 If the methods returns nothing we assume it's some easy/blocking stuff and should call next() right after the method is invoked through reflection.
-If the method returns a promise, then should we wait for the promise to succeed to chain the handlers ?
-Probably...
+If the method returns a promise, then we should wait for the promise to succeed to call the next handlers ? (but we might block the event loop ?)

 ### Roadmap

-* First, we should specify the kinf od annotations we need.
+* First, we should specify the kind of annotations we need.
 * Then, create a simple example with no filter, just ending the response saying "Hello world"
-* Then, chaining filters and let the it deal with analyzing the request headers, preparing response payload, and in some afterFilter sending the payload in a proper HTTPResponse
+* Then, chaining filters and let it deal with analyzing the request headers, preparing response payload, and in some afterFilter sending the payload in a proper http response.

 Once this is done, we could have a simple example of a JsonApiController which fails when no `Accept:application/json` header is present, then puts something as a payload (say "Hello world") then sends the result as a Json String in the http response with the correct headers set.